 There’s a whole new side of Florida that you just haven’t seen yet and even if you’ve been to St. Petersberg (St. Pete for short), cast aside your pre-conceptions of a boring old retirement village for snowbirds.
 Like Buffalo’s revitalization, St. Pete’s is going through its own little reinvention.
 Slow walkers are being traded in for kayak paddles and sleeping early is cast aside for late nights out on the town.

-I was impressed with what I saw in my recent trip to St. Pete.
+There are so many things to do in St. Petersburg, Florida.
 From food to beer, art, and nature reserves, there’s something for everyone here.
 Check out what’s causing all the buzz.

 The booming art scene